 Aperture Requirements for Sports Photography Lenses

-Capturing movement means that many times photographers will need shutter speeds that are 1/500 sec or higher.
-Most sports events are held in relatively well-lit areas in the day, but at night, even the brightest floodlights are a poor substitute for the sun.
-This means that they need to use fast telephoto primes that are often f/2.8 or so.
+Capturing fast movement in one great shot, frozen in time, means that often photographers will need shutter speeds that are 1/500, 1/1000 sec or higher.
+Most sports events are held in relatively well-lit areas during the day, but at night, even the brightest floodlights are a poor substitute for the sun.
+This means that sports photographers need to use fast telephoto primes that are often used at f/2.8 or so.

-However, even in bright sunlight, it helps to use a large aperture to blur out the background.
-This keeps the action alone in focus.
-This separation of the sports action from a cluttered background is one of the defining features of large-aperture telephoto lenses.
+Sometimes, even in bright sunlight, the photographer may choose to use a large aperture to blur out the background.
+This keeps the action alone in focus, blurring out a distracting background.
+This separation of the sports action from a cluttered background is one of the defining features of large-aperture telephoto lenses, and one of the defining features of great sports action photography.

 Lenses with larger apertures generally perform better at two levels, apart from letting in more light and allowing faster shutter speeds: